mohitsinha/aspirethemes.github.io/_docs/bold-wordpress.md

 To set the *Header Image*, go to `Appearance > Customize` then `Header Image`.

 If the *Header Image* is not exist, the hero section will be hidden, but you can show only the *Header Image* without the *Tagline*.

 ---

+### Galleries

+The demo is using the [Tiled Galleries](https://jetpack.com/support/tiled-galleries/) which is a Jetpack add-on that enables to display your galleries in different new styles.

+First, install [Jetpack](https://wordpress.org/plugins/jetpack/) and then follow this [guide](https://jetpack.com/support/tiled-galleries/) which will introduce you to Tiled Galleries and how to confugure and create new galleries with it.

+---